PitherBro/math/README.md

 ### [Navigation Bar](#nav)

 # Dependencies 💣️
-- ### python3 -- embedded/zipped can be added for further portablitlity
+- ## python3 -- embedded/zipped can be added for further portablitlity
   - ### [langs/python-embedable](./langs/)
-- ### a web browser
+- ## a web browser
   - WebUI -- comming soon
-- ### command line knowledge
+- ## command line knowledge
+  - run a script "run(.sh/.bat)"
+  - allow permision to run
-- Autorun files
+- ## Autorun files
     - "[run.sh](./run.sh)" and "[run.bat](./run.bat)" -- comming soon
-    - <p> Yes these too will be <p style="font-style: italic;">hand-coded</p>i run linux, and am a Windows 98-etc-Win-10 vet/survivor.
+    - <p> Yes these too will be <p style="font-style: italic;">hand-coded</p>I run linux, and am a Windows 98 | ...etc... | Win-10 vet/survivor.
-    - none of it matters though it's a balance between: priciple and convience
+    - None of it matters though it's a balance between: priciple and convience
-  - steps
+  - Steps (windows)
     - (bonus) check if we have a zip file
-    - extract /langs/python Zip file
+    - Extract "/langs/python" Zip file
-    - make sure it only runs from embeded, we don't want to install it.
+    - Make sure it only runs from embeded, we don't want to install it.
-    - clean up zip file if we want it more permanent
+    - Clean up zip file if we want it more permanent
-    - start [program](./progInit.py) with extracted python.exe file.
+    - Start [program](./progInit.py) with extracted python.exe file.

 <br><br>